vncntt/vncntt.github.io/content/notes/2025-01-04-The-Best-Sport.md

 1. BJJ is impossible to watch if you haven't trained extensively before.
 My dad watched tennis for 20 years without ever playing before.
-In BJJ, you won’t understand anything if you haven’t practiced somewhat regularly.
+In BJJ, you won't understand anything if you haven't practiced somewhat regularly.
 I still understand very little of what's going on when watching leglock positions.
 2.
 Many competitions have different rulesets which makes the sport near impossible to be standardized into something like the Olympics.